-Advisers commit to students largely on a first-come, first-served basis, and will generally not take more than two CIS advisees per year.
-As a result, you should meet with potential advisers early in your Davidson career (typically spring of your first year or fall of your sophomore year).
-While there is no GPA requirement, advisers and the committee seek tangible demonstrations of your commitment to their academic pursuits, something that can be readily shown in prior coursework.
+Advisers commit to students largely on a first-come, first-served basis.
+Advisers for student-designed majors advise a maximum of two CIS students at a time.
+While there is no GPA requirement, advisers and the board seek tangible demonstrations of your commitment to their academic pursuits, something that can be readily shown in prior coursework.

 Because CIS majors are not standard, majors need to take greater control of establishing their curriculum and ensuring that required courses are available during their time at Davidson–this is true even for center-established majors.
-Therefore, as a CIS major applicant, you must demonstrate to potential advisers your resourcefulness and creativity in managing your curriculum and capstone experience (thesis, project, or examination).
+Therefore, as a CIS major applicant, you must demonstrate to potential advisers your resourcefulness and creativity in managing your curriculum and capstone experience (thesis or project).

 The interdisciplinary nature of CIS majors results in faculty, courses, and other academic resources being spread throughout the college.
 Our majors must be able to work independently without centralized administrative support that ensures adherence to approved curriculum.
 While our advisers, other faculty members, and the CIS director are regularly available to meet with you, there may be times when the necessary expertise is not present.
 CIS majors must regularly ensure that courses, resources for capstone experience, and other requirements for the successful completion of their course of study are available when needed.